KadinTucker/GrandSpace/rulebook/glossary/combat.md

 | Shipbuilding III | 25             | 5 per 6 seconds        |
 | Shipbuilding IV  | 30             | 1 per second           |
 | Shipbuilding V   | 35             | more than 1 per second |

+### Stance

+Ships can be set to a "stance", which determines how they will automatically act when faced with enemies.

+On Aggressive Stance, ships will attack any valid ships they can.

+On Defensive Stance, ships will only attack ships in your own systems.

+On Passive Stance, ships will not attack at all.